 OR

-[X] ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2020
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 \mathbf{X} For the fiscal year ended December 31, 2021

 OR

-[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

-[] SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 П

 Date of event requiring this shell company report

 Commission file number 001-40106

-4D PHARMA DI C
+4D PHARMA PLC

-(Exact Name of Registrant as specified in its charter

-and translation of Registrant's na
+(Exact Name of Registrant as specified in its charter and translation of Registrant's name into English)

-England and Wa les

-(Jurisdiction of incorporation of
+England and Wales (Jurisdiction of incorporation or organization)

-5 th Floor, 9 Bond Court
+5th Floor, 9 Bond Court

 Leeds

-LS1 2JZ United Kingdom

-(Address of principal execu
+LS1 2JZ United Kingdom (Address of principal executive offices)

-Duncan Peyton

-Chief Executive Of

-5 th Floor, 9 Bond Court

-Leeds LS1 2JZ

-United Kingdon 1

-Tel: +44 (0) 113 895
+Duncan Peyton Chief Executive Officer 5th Floor, 9 Bond Court Leeds LS1 2JZ United Kingdom Tel: +44 (0) 113 895 0130 Email: legal@4dpharma.com

-Email: legal@4dpharma.com

-(Name, Telephone, E-mail and/or Facsimile number an d Address of Company Contact Person)
+(Name, Telephone, E-mail and/or Facsimile number and Address of Company Contact Person)

 Securities registered or to be registered pursuant to Section 12(b) of the Act.

-Title of each class Name of each exchange on which registered

-Amer rican Depositary Receipts, each representing eight ordinary shares The Nasdaq Global Market

-Ordinary Shares, nominal value £0.0025 per Share The Nasdaq Global Market

-Warrants The Nasdaq Global Market
+Title of each class Name of each exchange on which registered American Depositary Receipts, each representing eight ordinary shares The Nasdaq Global Market Ordinary Shares, nominal value £0.0025 per share The Nasdaq Global Market Warrants The Nasdaq Global Market

-Not for trading, but in connection with the registration of American Del Exchange Commission. positary Shares, pursuant to the requirements of the Securities and
+Not for trading, but in connection with the registration of American Depositary Shares, pursuant to the requirements of the Securities and Exchange Commission.

-Securi ities registered or to be registered pursuant to Section 12(g) of the Act: None
+Securities registered or to be registered pursuant to Section 12(g) of the Act: None

+Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None